bpostlethwaite/checkmates/README.md

 # CHECKMATES
 Module for sane checkbox handling.
-Create a bunch of checkbox's linked via node events to their state and value.
-Get a master checkbox which can check / uncheck all other checkboxes and automatically shows the proper indeterminant states.
-Usually use with a single group, but you can make several groups (each group is an event emitter instance) each with their own master.
+Create a bunch of html checkbox's and manage with EventEmitter events using checkbox state and value.
+Get a master checkbox which can check / uncheck all other checkboxes.
+The master checkbox automatically shows the proper indeterminant states.
+Can use with a single group, or multiple, each with their own master (each group is an event emitter instance).
 All checkboxes produced by a particular `checkmates` instance automatically have their class set to the `groupID` the `checkmate` function was instantiated with.

 ## Example
 ```javascript